HyperTesto/hypertesto.me/content/blog/hyper-wrapped-2023/index.en.md

 - 25 calendars
 - Proton Drive with 500GB total space (shared with email)
 - 10 high-speed VPNs
-- Proton pass (I have plans to migrate from BitWarden but it will take some time)
+- Proton pass (I have plans to migrate from BitWarden, but it will take some time)

 I am not using every feature to 100% of its potential, but they are there in case I need them (and I'm sure I will).
 7.99 €/month is a reasonable price to me.